sergul/Games/TicTacToe/README.md

     2. If the center position is busy then it will check any free corner in the board
     3. In third step it will scan the board for any dangerous corner which is a potential chance to loose the game if it is not occupied in time.
-    Thanks to Mark who encouraged me to go for my own solution / algorithm for this mode as opposed to minimax

 TODO:I can provide another document describing the core logic algorithm for hard mode if needed.